opener-project/dbpedia-installer/README.md

-Where lang is one of (de|en|es|fr|it|nl) and index-$lang.tgz is the tar gzipped Lucene-based disambiguation index for DBpedia Spotlight generated as explained in previous point.
+Where lang is one of (de|en|es|fr|it|nl) and index-$lang.tgz is the tar gzipped Lucene-based disambiguation index for DBpedia Spotlight generated as explained in step 3. above.

 The install.bash script obtains the latest version of the DBpedia Spotlight.
 It also performs the required modifications to be able to